 Confidentiality applies to all correspondence.
 Do not use, copy, share or discuss any part of the manuscript, during or after the review process.
 Any outside collaboration or consultation on the review needs the permission of the Associate Editor.
 Such collaboration or consultation is also confidential.

 Some criteria will be addressed through the Questionnaire section of the online review form, while other criteria should be addressed in the Comments section, either to the authors or to the Associate Editor.

 Assess and, if applicable, suggest improvements, regarding:

 Final recommendation and comments

-Reviewers will have access to the outcome of the review via ScholarOne Manuscripts and may be asked to reassess a revised manuscript.
+Reviewers may be asked to reassess a revised manuscript.

 Enquiries and feedback

-For general enquiries on the review process please contact the Online Publishing Administrator.
-Please contact the Associate Editor assigned to the manuscript for specific enquiries on the manuscript.
+For general enquiries on the review process or technical support please contact the Online Publishing Systems Administrator.
+Please contact the Associate Editor for specific enquiries on the manuscript.